 A group practice describes when several therapists are working for the same group.
 They often have a receptionist and/or biller who handles scheduling and billing matters.

-Pro: These therapists are usually paneled with most insurances, you can be seen sooner if you are open to working with any therapist in the practice, and they may offer low-fee sessions with intern therapists.
+Pros: These therapists are usually paneled with most insurances.
+You can be seen sooner if you are open to working with any therapist in the practice.
+They also may offer low-fee sessions with intern therapists.

 Con: Working with an intern is more likely to be short-term since they may not continue working there after graduating.